tahseenadit/self-study/Data Engineering/GCP_Best_Practices.md

 **Remember:** BigQuery's buffering and windowing features work seamlessly behind the scenes, but understanding their technical underpinnings empowers you to make informed decisions about data consistency, query behavior, and data pipeline coordination within your BigQuery environment.

+In the analogy of BigQuery as a globally distributed orchestra, the conductor responsible for orchestrating the individual instruments (machines) is not a single entity but rather a combination of sophisticated algorithms and distributed computing frameworks.
+Here's a breakdown of the key players:

+1. BigQuery Query Engine:

+Acts as the maestro, analyzing your query and breaking it down into smaller, independent tasks.
+These tasks might involve filtering specific data subsets, performing aggregations, or joining data from different tables.

+2. Distributed Job Scheduler:

+Functions as the concert organizer, assigning these individual tasks to available worker nodes across the globe.
+It considers factors like node location, workload, and resource availability to ensure efficient task distribution.

+3. Worker Nodes:

+Represent the individual instruments in the orchestra.
+These are powerful machines distributed across Google's data centers worldwide.
+Each worker node receives its assigned task and executes it independently.

 But BigQuery uses a serverless architecture, meaning it spins up resources on demand to handle your queries.
 Resources are provisioned on-demand based on the complexity and size of the query.
 While this offers scalability and cost-effectiveness, it can lead to cold start delays when resources need to be spun up for the first time. **This is bad for retrieving real-time analytic insights**.
 When a new query arrives or when additional resources are needed to handle increased demand, there may be a brief delay while BigQuery provisions and initializes the required resources.
 During this time, the query may experience slightly longer latency compared to subsequent queries.

 **1. Technical Underpinnings of Real-Time Availability and Cold Start Delay:**